The Best Man Holiday: Plot

 While Harper is wrapping the children's Christmas gifts, Lance approaches him and they reminisce about their college days, seemingly reconciling.
 The next day, as the gang volunteers at a shelter, Lance finds Harper's iPad and journal in Mia's purse, and a mock book cover for his unauthorized biography on the tablet.

-Lance angrily confronts Harper, telling him to stay away from him and his family, 'forever'.
-Mia unsuccessfully tries to calm him down.
-He takes her home, leaving Q and Harper behind where Harper finally breaks down and admits the truth of his financial situation.
+Lance angrily confronts Harper, telling him to stay away from him and his family.
+Mia fails to calm him down.
+Lance takes her home, leaving Q and Harper behind where Harper finally breaks down and admits the truth of his financial situation.
 After giving humble words of comfort to Harper, Q vows to take care of his debts as a friendly favor.

 Lance is still heated over the biography when Mia challenges him to face reality.
-The longtime feud between the two men is due to a her fling with Harper (see The Best Man), which she knew would hurt Lance.
-Mia then takes off her wig, forcing him to also acknowledge the severity of her condition.

-Christmas Day is Lance's big game.
-Brian returns and apologizes to Jordan.
-After Lance's troublesome first half, Mia calls him.
-This inspires him to break the all-time rushing record.
-The men then hurry home to Mia who, shortly after, succumbs to the cancer.
+Mia accepts responsibility for Lance and Harper's longtime feud due to her one-night stand with Harper back in college, which she knew would hurt Lance due to his numerous infidelities.
+Mia takes off her wig, forcing him to also acknowledge the severity of her condition.
+On Christmas Day, Jordan apologizes to Brian over the phone for her harsh words, unaware that Brian has already arrived to see her.
+Lance is scheduled to play a game, but he defiantly refuses, believing that caring for Mia is more important.
+Mia convinces him to play, and his first half is uneventful.
+When Lance is benched and he angrily lashes out at fans and his team, Mia calls him.
+This inspires him to play and ultimately win the game, breaking the all-time rushing yards record.
+The men hurry home to take care of Mia, who dies shortly thereafter.

 At the memorial service, Harper delivers a heartfelt eulogy.
-Lance later thanks his friend and in the conversation affirms, 'But God is always there when we need him.'
-Harper is encouraged: 'That is why you will always be the better man.'
+Lance later thanks his friend and affirms his faith in God.
+Harper lacks the same faith, but is encouraged, saying Lance will always be the better man between them.

-All reconcile and Q and Shelby face their incompatibility.
-She gives Julian $2 million to cover the lost funding with no strings attached.
-Later, Jordan's boyfriend Brian promises to help through his contacts.
+Shelby gives Julian $2 million to cover the lost funding with no strings attached.
+Later, Brian promises to help through his contacts.

-Robyn's water breaks so Lance, Harper, and Candace try to rush her to the hospital but get stuck in traffic; so Lance delivers Harper's baby in the backseat of the SUV.
-The healthy baby girl is named Mia.
+After the service, Robyn's water breaks so Lance, Harper, and Candace attempt to rush her to the hospital but get stuck in traffic; Lance delivers Harper's newborn baby girl in the backseat of his SUV, which is named Mia in tribute to Mia.

-Ten months later, Harper and Lance are closer than ever and Harper has written Lance's biography, God, Family and Football.
-When Lance visits Harper and Robyn in NYC, Q calls to announce his anticipated marriage but jokes that Harper had better not have slept with his bride.
+Ten months later, Harper and Lance are closer than ever, and Harper has written Lance's biography, God, Family and Football.
+When Lance visits Harper and Robyn in New York City, Q calls to announce his anticipated marriage but jokes that Harper had better not have slept with his bride.